garyhooks/blue_teaming/velociraptor.md

 # Creating a Velociraptor client package

+**NOTE**: This creates an exe file - which velociraptor do not recommend.
+They recommend an MSI file which I am still testing.
+The exe file works, but just something to be aware of. https://docs.velociraptor.app/docs/deployment/clients/

 1. Go to the GitHub release page (https://github.com/Velocidex/velociraptor/releases) in order to view the latest versions.
       * Expand the selection and find the windows exeuctable version (assuming this is for a windows environment - which is what has been tested so far).
       * The file should be something like: velociraptor-v0.73.3-windows-amd64.exe.